Layout Components

 HTML Embed custom HTML, such as headers, images, or other markup.
 Supports dynamic data rendering.
 Write raw HTML for customized layouts and dynamic content.

-Content Add formatted static text using a WYSIWYG editor.
+Content Add format text using a WYSIWYG editor.
 Style text, embed media, and add hyperlinks.

 Columns Arrange fields side-by-side in a responsive layout.
 Adjustable widths for each column.
 Create multi-column forms or layouts for better visual structure.